survivejs/sidewind/documentation/directives.md

 </div>
 ```

-## `x-template` in `initial` mode and SSR
+## `x-template` and SSR

 `x-each` supports server-side rendering (SSR) out of the box (better SEO without JS enabled).
 In this case, you should take care to populate the state and adjacent elements with the same state (here different content is used for the sake of testing).
-The elements marked with `x-template="initial"` will be removed when `x-each` mounts and it will use the first one as the template.
+The elements marked with `x-template` will be removed when `x-each` mounts and it will use the first one as the template.

 ```html
 <div